matryx/nanome-docs/docs/plugins/vault.md

 This is particularly useful if you have made several ligand design iterations and wanted to upload them to share with other colleagues.

+You can also access the Scenes Viewer from Vault, which allows you to arrange content in Nanome.
+More information on the Scenes Viewer can be found [here](https://docs.nanome.ai/plugins/scenesviewer.html).